-Techniques for enhancing performance of one-class classification methods, mainly extensions of SVDD, can be categorized into four main categories, data structure, kernel issue, hypersphere boundary, and non-stationary data \cite{sadeghi2018automatic}.
-As the name indicates, in data structure category the main focus is on structure of data.
-For example, in \cite{el2014support}, a confidence coefficient is associated to each training sample to deal with the uncertainty of data.
+Techniques for enhancing the performance of one-class classification methods, mainly extensions of SVDD, can be categorized into four main categories: methods based on data structure, kernel issue, boundary shape, and non-stationary data \cite{sadeghi2018automatic}.
+As the name indicates, in the data structure category, the main focus is on the structure of data.
+For example, in \cite{el2014support}, a confidence coefficient is associated with each training sample to deal with the uncertainty of data.
 In kernel issue extensions, the main focus is on reducing the complexity or proposing new kernels for one-class classification.
-For example, in \cite{jeong2015support} and \cite{jiang2015fault}, new kernels are proposed to improve the accuracy of SVDD.
-Proposing changes in the boundary for enclosing the target data comes under third category for improving one-class classification accuracy.
-For example in \cite{ghasemigol2009ellipse}, \cite{mygdalis2016kssvdd} and \cite{forghani2011support}, the ellipse shape is used for encapsulating target data instead of the traditional sphere used in SVDD.
-In \cite{mygdalis2016graph} it is shown that both SVDD and OC-SVM lead to the same solution when exploiting the eliptical shape of the class.
+For example, in \cite{jeong2015support}, a new kernel is proposed to improve the accuracy of SVDD for time series classification.
+Proposing changes in the boundary for enclosing the target data comes under the third category for improving one-class classification accuracy.
+For example, in \cite{forghani2011support}, the ellipse shape is used for encapsulating target data instead of the traditional sphere used in SVDD.
+In \cite{mygdalis2016graph}, it is shown that both SVDD and OC-SVM lead to the same solution when exploiting the elliptical shape of the class.
 The last category of algorithms for improving one-class classifier performance attempts to handle non-stationary data.
-For example in \cite{tax2003online}, an extension of SVDD is proposed to handle non-stationary or increasing data.
-Recently, in \cite{hamidzadeh2018belief}, an algorithm developed for reducing the effect of uncertain data around the hypersphere of SVDD achieved state of the art result on many UCI \cite{Dua:2017} datasets.
+For example in \cite{tax2003online}, Incremental-SVDD (I-SVDD) is proposed to handle non-stationary or increasing data.
+Recently, in \cite{hamidzadeh2018belief}, an algorithm developed for reducing the effect of uncertain data around the hypersphere of SVDD achieved the state of the art result on many UCI \cite{Dua:2017} datasets.
 In this paper, we consider baseline SVDD combined with multimodal subspace learning.
-However, in the future, the method can be extended using similar ideas.
+However, in the future, the method can be further extended using similar ideas.

-In the area of multimodal one-class classification, researchers have mainly focused on fusing the output labels of multiple models trained for each type of features independently, i.e., without taking into account information from other feature types for one model \cite{tran2013user}.
+In the area of multimodal one-class classification, researchers have mainly focused on fusing the output labels of multiple models trained for each type of feature independently, i.e., without taking into account information from other feature types for one model \cite{tran2013user}.